-"RESOLVED, that the stockholders of Cellectar Biosciences, Inc. approve, on a non-binding advisory basis, the compensation paid to its named executive officers, as disclosed in the Proxy Statement for the 2023 Annual Meeting of Stockholders."
+"RESOLVED, that the stockholders of Cellectar Biosciences, Inc. approve, on a non-binding advisory basis, the compensation paid to its named executive officers, as disclosed in the Proxy Statement for the 2024 Annual Meeting of Stockholders."

-Our Board of Directors recommends that you vote FOR the approval, on a non-binding advisory basis, of the compensation of our NEOs.
+Our Board of Directors recommends that you vote FOR the approval, on a non-binding advisory basis, of the compensation of our named executive officers.